Should Part-Time Consultants Have a Leave Policy or Just Make Up Hours? Seeking Advice!

 Hello everyone,

-Our company employs few part time Consultants who work for few hours a day (like 4 hours a day, etc.) for which they get a fixed monthly fee.
-Given they work part time, we have not created any leave policy for them.
-But there has been instances where they ask for a leave due to personal reasons.
-I would like to know should there be a leave policy for them as well OR given they are already working part time, so we should just ask them to complete those 4 hours in any way like working slightly more on other days?
+Our company employs a few part-time consultants who work for a few hours a day (like 4 hours a day, etc.) for which they receive a fixed monthly fee.
+Since they work part-time, we have not created any leave policy for them.
+However, there have been instances where they ask for leave due to personal reasons.
+I would like to know if there should be a leave policy for them as well or if, given they are already working part-time, we should simply ask them to make up those 4 hours in any way, such as working slightly more on other days.

-If we should have a leave policy for them, then if you could also suggest the number we should have on yearly basis.
+If we should have a leave policy for them, could you also suggest the number of days we should offer on a yearly basis?

 Thank you in advance.
-Looking forward to valuable suggestions.
+I am looking forward to valuable suggestions.

 Alka Paliwal